Gold mosaic and gold tiles – The elegant art of pressing gold leaf between glass

 - Sharp edges – cut with a glass cutter: for walls, ceilings and the like

-- Hand-cut glass mosaics can be laids as such that both sides of the mosaic are visible.
+- Hand-cut glass mosaics can be laid with any of the two sides facing upwards.
 When laying on floors, the thicker and more sturdy glass pane should face upwards so as visible.

 Contact us!
-We would be happy to recommend specialist mosaic manufacturers with appropriate experience in the production of glass mosaics and glass tiles with gold leaf, white gold or palladium.
+We will be happy to recommend specialist mosaic manufacturers with appropriate experience in the production of glass mosaics and glass tiles with gold leaf, white gold or palladium.